jonathansampson/twitter-extras/README.md

 Adds support for dynamic timecodes posted as an immediate reply to a Tweet with media.

+### Version 3.2.3

+Moved to a single mutation observer pattern.
+Previously each of the features may have created their own mutation observer.
+This was unnecessary, since they were only interested in examining added nodes.
+The extension now creates a single mutation observer, and notifies each of the interested features when new nodes have been added to the DOM.
+This results in leaner, more optimized code.

+This update also fixed an issue where Voice ~~Tweets~~ _Posts_ (e.g., <https://twitter.com/ehikian/status/1659670588598923265>) were no longer downloadable from their respective menu dropdown.

 ## Version 2.0

 Adds support for ultra-wide Twitter.
 This option removes the sidebar column, which typically contains the *What's Happening* and *Who to Follow* sections.
 The resulting space is filled by the primary column, creating a considerably wider timeline.